-Create steps based on application
+Create steps by inspecting your application

 This topic describes how to use AI Inspection to identify objects in your application and create steps in your script.